chrishuguet/tds-kaggle-7/README.md

 # tds-kaggle-7

-This repo contains my solutions to the [Challenge #25 of the Datascience.net platform](https://www.datascience.net/fr/challenge/25/details).
+This repo contains my solutions to the [Challenge #25 of the Datascience.net platform](https://www.datascience.net/fr/challenge/25/details) - **October 2016**.

 My best solution (`sklearn/sklearn_optim`) was ranked 25th.
 Part of this work has been presented at Toulouse Data Science Meetup (TDS).

 ## Jupyter Notebooks & Scikit-learn